supposedly/booksy/static/d+ds.md

          ║                   ║ id)       ║             ║ binary perms)  ║ numbers; more ║ numbers; more ║
          ║                   ║           ║             ║                ║ reserved)     ║ reserved)     ║
          ╚═══════════════════╩═══════════╩═════════════╩════════════════╩═══════════════╩═══════════════╝
-   >>The "permissions" packed field is as follows.
+   >>The "permissions" packed byte field is as follows.
       1st bit: Manage location info
          Change things like the location's name, color scheme, and picture.
       2nd bit: Manage accounts